01-edu/public/subjects/circle/README.md

 ### Expected Functions and Structures

-This snippets are incomplete, you'll need to complete them.
-You'll find some useful information in the [usage](#usage).
+This snippet is incomplete, you'll need to complete it.
+Base yourself from the usage section below.

 ```rust
 #[derive(Debug, Clone, Copy)]